DDurling/iyo-apero/content/blog/2021-08-09-building-this-website/index.markdown

 Then I headed back to netlify to add in a custom URL.
 Once I added it I needed to add in some netlify DNS to my google domain to stop there being a security warning when I accessed my website.
 In order to do that I followed this [guide](https://dev.to/lost_semicolon/netlify-and-google-domains-hm3).

+### Getting rid of stock pictures

+When I my [website](https://www.danieldurling.com/) an image will also appear in social media.
+However the images associated with each page wasn't what I wanted.
+I found that the main page was displaying an image in the staic/img folder called arbre.jpg, and other pages were displaying other images from that folder.

+As I couldn't see anywhere that referenced arbre.jpg I simply replaced it with an image I wanted with the same name (I know it isn't ideal but...) which fixed it for some pages but not others.

+I then realised that in the config.toml file there was a "sharing_image" defined, which edited to be the image I have on my home page.

+Finally I had to wait for some caching to catch up with my changes (I was doing lots of my testing in telegram and they have a dedicated bot for clearing that sort of thing [here](https://t.me/WebpageBot).

 ## Still to do

  - Fix talks section